UthiraS/ImitationLearning_Franka/instructions.md

-# Instructions to setup environment to run IMitation learning training and testing
+# Instructions to setup environment to run Imitation learning training and testing

 # mer_lab
 Joint repository for the Manipulation and Environmental Robotics Lab